HarishJagdale0/Promo/README.md

 - A simple and powerful **QR Code Generator and Recognition System** built with **Python** using `qrcode`, `opencv`, and `pyzbar` libraries.
 - This project allows users to **generate**, **save**, and **scan QR codes** effortlessly from text, URLs, or files.
 - The Frontend & Backend using project integration of webcam system of QR Generates.
-- It has been to developed by the **Code Recognize** have been developed a data.
+- It has been to developed by the **Code Recognize** have been developed a data. bbb  bkbkbk kbkb
 ---